shreyasmm/dotfiles/README.md

 ln -s .dotfiles/rbenv .rbenv
 ln -s .dotfiles/brew .linuxbrew
 ````
-Download an Terminal font [Nerd Font](https://github.com/ryanoasis/nerd-fonts)
+2.Download any Terminal font from [Nerd Font](https://github.com/ryanoasis/nerd-fonts) and set it as default terminal font
-:simple_smile:

-## Usage
-open vim and run :PluginInstall
+3.Open vim and run :PluginInstall
-open tmux and press Ctrl + a and I to start installations of plugins
+4.Open tmux and press Ctrl + a and I to start installations of plugins

 ## Licence
 GPL3